HOA Homeowners' Rights Task Force

 HOAs and Community Property Management Companies have no accountability

-by MattC, 2 months ago
+by MattC, about 2 years ago

 I have owned and lived in a condo for over 17 years.
 The community was well kept and funded the first 7 years or so.
 But since the reserves have dwindled and the property maintenance is an afterthought.
 Trees were pruned and parking lots resurfaced every Spring until 2019, but have not been done since.
 The siding is falling off and we have no money because of a kick the can down the road board, who is letting the management company make all the decisions.
 I addressed my concerns in a January 2024 board meeting.
 I informed the board I...
 Continue reading